Key requirements for a vehicle battery include:

 While faster charging is a desirable feature, even if a new cell can be charged at a faster rate, as a practical matter, this causes a whole set of other issues that are often ignored at first glance.

 Battery Temperature – Cells generate heat while charging.
 If the cell gets too hot, it can be damaged or worse, may catastrophically fail.
 Vehicle manufacturers solve this by cooling the pack while charging.
 To double the maximum charging speed, the car’s battery cooling system must handle double the heat load in worst-case conditions.
-This means doubling the radiator size, having a larger HVAC compressor, adding more fans and other components.
+This means doubling the radiator size, having a larger HVAC compressor, and adding more fans and other components.

 Internal HV Components – More power requires thicker wires and larger contactors.
-This increases cost, requires some additional space, and adds to the vehicle’s weight.
+The cost of this increase requires some additional space and adds to the vehicle’s weight.

 Connector – The connector must get larger to accommodate either more current or higher insulation if using higher voltages.

 Cable – To supply more charging power requires a larger diameter cable.
-If the same voltages are used in a Tesla, then the wire size must be increased to handle the added current.
-If an entirely new high voltage design, such as 800v as suggested by a Porsche prototype, then much thicker insulation is needed.
+When the amperage is increased, the conductor size must be increased.
+If the voltage is increased, the insulation required is thicker.
 In either case, the cable gets much thicker and heavier.
 At some point, it will be beyond the ability of owners to lift and connect!

 Tesla and its battery partner, Panasonic, continue to do basic cell research.
 Tesla is also funding the battery research group at Dalhousie University, headed up by the renowned battery researcher, Jeff Dahn.